openxc/vi-firmware/docs/config/examples.rst

 We want to read the same signal as in the :ref:`One Bus, One Numeric Signal
 <onebus-onesignal>` example, but we want to transform the value with a factor
-and offset before sending it to eh app developer.
+and offset before publishing it.
 The value on CAN must be multiplied by -1.0 and offset by 1400.

 .. code-block:: javascript